m0rphtail/College/README.md

 College Program Backups

-Referring to the code is encouraged, straight up coping is prohibited.
+Referring to the code is encouraged, straight up coping is prohibited
             :)